open-telemetry/opentelemetry-java-contrib/span-stacktrace/README.md

 ## Usage

-This extension does not support autoconfiguration because it requires strict ordering of span processors to ensure it's executed between the last span processor and the span exporter.
+This extension does not support autoconfiguration because it needs to wrap the `SimpleSpanExporter` or `BatchingSpanProcessor` that invokes the `SpanExporter`.

 As a consequence you have to use [Manual SDK setup](#manual-sdk-setup) section below to configure it.